Victoria Harbour Wastewater Treatment Plant Capacity Upgrade

 While the planned upgrades for Phase 2 are a major step forward, it is important to note that the timelines for the project are subject to change.
 As with any large infrastructure project, factors such as budget considerations, unforeseen delays, or changes in regulatory requirements can impact the final schedule.
 However, the projected timeline for the start of Phase 2 is late 2025 with funding considerations, with the expectation of increased capacity and enhanced treatment processes by the time the expansion is complete.

-- The Township applied for the Canada Housing Infrastructure Fund (CHIF) March 31, 2025.
-There are no updates available for this application at this time.
+• The Township applied for the Canada Housing Infrastructure Fund (CHIF) March 31, 2025.
+This application was unsuccessful.

 Links Related to the Project Status: Council Presentation for Phase II Upgrades